Kanhaiya-m170511/JavaPractice/JVM.md

-# Markdown content for Types of Class Loaders
-class_loader_types_md = """# 🧱 Types of Class Loaders in Java

 Java uses a **Delegation Hierarchy Model** to load classes, where each ClassLoader delegates the request to its parent before attempting to load it itself.